dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-15-convolution.md

 ### What is dilation?

-To explain what dilation is you can simple understand from these two images:
+To explain what dilation is you can simply understand from these two images:

 ![IMG](/images/conv2.png)
 ![IMG](/images/conv3.png)

 ### Why a 3x3 filter is the best.

 According to the [paper](https://cs.nyu.edu/~fergus/papers/zeilerECCV2014.pdf) from Max Zeiler.
-17.3.3346

 ### Few more tips about convolution